 Argentina is high on the list of overlanders who ship their vehicle to South America and explore its timeless landscape for months at the time.
 But rest assured: if you don’t have a lot of time or your own vehicle, you can rent cars everywhere in Argentina, as well as camper-style vans in cities such as Buenos Aires.

-Here are some of Argentina’s mind-blowing places you can’t reach by public transport.
+Here are some of the mind-blowing places for overland camping in Argentina; places you can’t reach by public transport.

 1. Overland Camping on the Coast – Empty beaches along the Atlantic Coast: solitude

 All along the Atlantic Coast are vast, pristine beaches where there is not a soul to be seen.
 Coen and I were overwhelmed by a sense of freedom when beach driving for 60 kilometers from Mar Azul, just north of Mar del Plata, to a lighthouse.